-- The Lord’s Supper, which is the memorial wherein the believer partakes of the two elements, bread and wine, which symbolize the Lord’s body and shed blood, proclaiming His death until He comes.
+The Lord’s Supper, which is the memorial wherein the believer partakes of the two elements, bread and wine, which symbolise the Lord’s body and shed blood, proclaiming His death until He comes.

 We believe in the entire separation of church and state.

 We believe in religious liberty; that every man has the right to practise and propagate his beliefs.